ibm-cloud-docs/vpc/console-tutorial.md

 For more information about how to connect to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).

 To connect to a Windows&reg image, log in using its decrypted password.
 For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

+You can now access your virtual server instance by connecting to a VNC or serial console.
+This is a quick-and-easy way for you to interact with the instance without using a Secure Shell.
+For more information about this feature, see [Accessing virtual server instances by using VNC or serial consoles](/docs/vpc?topic=vpc-vsi_is_connecting_console)
+{:note}

 ## Monitoring your instance
 {: #monitoring-your-instance}